Bushes rustled in the forest clearing below. Out of the forest shadows appeared a short man with small ivory bullhorns and long curly brown hair.

 “What is made from dust returns to dust,” she whispered.

 The ball of light split into eight directions traveling across unknown lands afar.
-Nature slowly descended and landed on forest surface.
+Nature slowly descended and landed on the forest surface.
 Her spirit energy could be felt through the air for miles, but it wasn’t dense hard pressure like most strong Avalonians.
 It was like a present aroma that made one feel as if it had lifted their feet from off the ground and sent them to the stars.

 For a moment everyone was quiet.
 Kimba was the first to speak.